Exploring for Energy Metals In North America

 With no drilling undertaken since 2003, Janice Lake is considered to be underexplored.

 Forum has been analyzing the existing historical data and follow-up geophysical work completed by Transition Metals.
 A four-hole drill program to confirm and expand on historical results was recently completed.
-Assays are expected in October.
+Highlights from the program include 19 meters grading one percent copper and 6.5 g/t silver and five meters grading 0.39 percent copper, 4.3 g/t silver, 1.09 percent lead and 0.62 percent zinc.

 Quartz Gulch Cobalt Property

 In addition to acquiring the Quartz Gulch property, Forum acquired from Lumina a 100 percent interest in the Juneau-Standard (JS) cobalt claim block in Grant County, Oregon.
-The JS property consists of 155 claims totalling 9.43 square-kilometers.
+The JS property consists of 155 claims totaling 9.43 square-kilometers.
 The property surrounds the historical Quartzburg mining camp which is known for its high-grade gold, silver, copper and cobalt veins.
-Lumina geologists prospected the property and sampled historic mine dumps which resulted in gold grades ranging from 0.125 to 548 grams gold per tonne.
-Similar vein systems on the JS claim block will be examined this fall in an initial exploration program.

 Athabasca Basin Uranium Projects

-Forum has several 100 percent owned projects available for joint venture (JV), while others have been partnered with companies including: Cameco, Orano (formerly AREVA), NexGen, Rio Tinto and Uracan.
-The Company’s exploration model is based on near-surface uranium mineralization.
-A total of 7 projects are drill-ready and available for joint venture.
+Forum has several 100 percent owned projects available for joint venture (JV), while others have been partnered with companies including Cameco (TSX:CCO), Orano (formerly AREVA), NexGen (TSX:NXE), Rio Tinto (LSE:RIO) and Uracan (TSXV:VEC).
+The company’s exploration model is based on near-surface uranium mineralization.
+A total of seven projects are drill-ready and available for joint venture.

-Fir Island is a highly prospective drill ready project that is 100 percent owned by Forum, The property comprises ~ 14,000 Ha and is located approximately five kilometers northeast of Black Lake, on the northeastern edge of the Athabasca Basin.
-Ground gravity, electromagnetic and geochemical surveys with one round of drilling has identified a strong structure with exceptional potential for a major uranium deposit over 18 kilometres.
+Fir Island is a highly prospective drill ready project that is wholly-owned by Forum, The property comprises approximately14,000 hectares and is located approximately five kilometers northeast of Black Lake, on the northeastern edge of the Athabasca Basin.
+Ground gravity, electromagnetic and geochemical surveys with one round of drilling has identified a strong structure with exceptional potential for a major uranium deposit over 18 kilometers.

 Henday is jointly owned by Forum (40 percent) and Rio Tinto (60 percent).
-The 7,204 hectare Henday property is located in the northeastern margin of the Athabasca Basin near the past-producing McClean Lake projects.
-The The Joint Venture has identified several high potential drill-targets.
+The 7,204-hectare Henday property is located in the northeastern margin of the Athabasca Basin near the past-producing McClean Lake projects.
+The JV has identified several high potential drill-targets.

 Key Lake Road

 The Key Lake Road project is comprised of three properties: Highrock, Costco, and Costigan.
 The properties are immediately south of Cameco’s Key Lake deposits.
-All properties are drill ready by Forum and are 100% owned by the company, with the exception of the Costigan property, which is 35 % held by a private company.
+All properties are drill ready by Forum and are wholly-owned by the company, with the exception of the Costigan property, which is 35 percent held by a private company.
 Forum has identified a number of zones of uranium mineralization on these properties that require follow-up drilling.

 Clearwater is jointly owned by Forum (75 percent) and Uracan Resources (25 percent).
 The 9,912-hectare property is located on the southwestern edge of the Athabasca Basin on trend to the southwest of NexGen’s Arrow deposit and Fission Uranium’s Triple R deposit.